CaptainAW/Test3dEYE/README.md

 FileGenerator - generates an unsorted file of a given size at a given path.
 Sorter - sorts the file received from FileGenerator and saves the result to a new file with given name.

+The project uses a simple benchmark in the form of measuring the execution time of key parts of the logic.
+Unit tests nUnit are used (Test project).
+Efficient use of resources when processing large files: processing a 5 GB file consumes about 200 MB of RAM.

 ## Instructions for use

 Use <global_path> - global path to folder  <global_path_to_project_folder>/Build/net8.0